The Adventures of Sharkboy and Lavagirl: Production

 Parts of the film were shot on location in Texas from September to December 2004, where Max resides and goes to school in the film.
-Much of the film was shot in a studio against green screen.
+Much of the film was shot in a studio against a green screen.
 Most of the ships, landscapes and other effects including some creatures and characters, were accomplished digitally.
-According to Lautner and Dooley, when filming the scene with the dream train, the front part of the train was an actual physical set piece.
+According to Taylor Lautner and Taylor Dooley, when filming the scene with the dream train, the front part of the train was an actual physical set piece.
 "The whole inside was there and when they have all the gadgets you can pull on, that was all there but everything else was a green screen," said Dooley.

 Eleven visual effects companies (Hybride Technologies, Cafe FX, The Orphanage, Post Logic, Hy*drau*lx, Industrial Light & Magic, R!ot Pictures, Tippett Studio, Amalgamated Pixels and Intelligent Creatures and Rodriguez's Texas-based Troublemaker Digital) worked on the film in order to accomplish over 1,000 visual effect shots.

-Robert Rodriguez appears in the credits fourteen times, most notably as director, a producer, a screenwriter (along with Marcel Rodriguez), visual effects supervisor, director of photography, editor, a camera operator, and a composer and performer.
+Robert Rodriguez appears in the credits fourteen times, most notably as a director, a producer, a screenwriter (along with Marcel Rodriguez), a visual effects supervisor, a director of photography, an editor, a camera operator, and a composer and performer.
 The story is credited to Racer Max Rodriguez, with additional story elements by Rebecca Rodriguez, who also wrote the lyrics for the main song, "Sharkboy and Lavagirl".
 Other members of the Rodriguez family can be seen in the film or were involved in the production.

 Miley Cyrus had auditioned for the film with Lautner, and said it came down to her and another girl who was also auditioning; however, Cyrus then began production on Hannah Montana, and thus the other girl, presumably Dooley, got the role.

+The Adventures of Sharkboy and Lavagirl in 3D was a co-production of Dimension Films, Columbia Pictures, and Troublemaker Studios, and was distributed in the United States by Miramax Films and Dimension Films.